w3f/polkadot-wiki/docs/general/polkadot-v1.md

   centralization of the network).
 - **Flexibility**, intended as how flexible the blockspace is, what can be done with it, and what type of data can be stored.
 Data quality plays an important role depending on the type of network.
-  One might avoid having situations in which poor quality data flood blockspace hindering the prompt execution of vital processes.
+  One might avoid having situations in which poor quality data floods blockspace hindering the prompt execution of vital processes.
 - **Availability**, intended as how available blockspace is and how difficult it is to access it.
 It should not be too difficult to get your hands on it so that any business model can thrive using